improbable-eng/zeuz-unreal-demo/README.md

 execargs=/Game/Maps/Highrise -log -NOSTEAM -PORT=${servicePort:PortName} -payloadIp ${serviceIP} -payloadId ${payloadID} -matchmakerAddr "http://123.45.67.89:9000"
 ```

-### The Matchmaker
-Any matchmaker used alongside zeuz and this game server needs to support two endpoints (not necessarily at the root URL):
-- `GET`: Request a game server IP and port.
-    - The matchmaker uses zeuz to find and, if necessary, reserve a payload for the player to connect to.
-        - The body for the `GET` response is as follows (filled with example data):
-      ```json
-      {
-        "IP": "123.45.67.89",
-        "Port": 29000
-      }
-      ```
-- `POST /<PAYLOAD ID>`: Add a payload to the collection of ready game servers.
-    - The body for the `POST` request is as follows (filled with example data):
-    ```json
-    {
-      "Ccu": 12,
-      "IP": "123.45.67.89",
-      "Port": 29000
-    }
-    ```

-The matchmaker expects periodic updates from the game server indicating that it is accepting client connections ('ready').
-If it does not receive any updates from a game server after a set interval, it marks the game server as 'not ready' and no longer routes clients to it.
-Clients can query the matchmaker for available game servers.

 The matchmaker is also used to allow players to find a server to play on, using the `GET` endpoint, see the [UI Changes section](#ui-changes).

-For this example, a matchmaker example can be found [here](https://github.com/improbable/zeuz-demo).
+An example matchmaker used with this project can be found [here](https://github.com/improbable/zeuz-demo).
-When using this example matchmaker, the endpoint set for the `Discoverability` component should be `http://<MATCHMAKER IP>:<PORT>/v1/gameservers`.
+When using this matchmaker, the endpoint set for the `Discoverability` component should be `http://<MATCHMAKER IP>:<PORT>/v1/gameservers`.

 ## UI Changes